SqORAM: Read-Optimized Sequential Write-Only Oblivious RAM: Abstract

 \section{Abstract}

-Oblivious RAM technology has advanced rapidly.
-Under certain client-side storage assumptions, tree-based ORAM designs \cite{pathoram} have achieved established lower bounds even for {\em online} adversaries that can monitor everything a client does.
+{ Oblivious RAM protocols (ORAMs) allow a client to access data from an untrusted storage device without revealing the access patterns.
+Typically, the ORAM adversary can observe both read and write accesses.
+Write-only ORAMs target a more practical, {\em multi-snapshot adversary} only monitoring client {\em writes} -- typical for plausible deniability and censorship-resilient systems~\cite{hive,datalair}.

-Write-only ORAMs target a weaker but often more practical {\em multi-snapshot adversary} that can monitor only user {\em writes}.
-This adversary is typical in plausible deniability and censorship-resilient systems~\cite{hive,defy}.
+This allows write-only ORAMs to achieve significantly-better asymptotic performance.
+However, these apparent gains do not materialize in real deployments primarily due to the random data placement strategies used to break correlations between logical and physical namespaces, a required property for write access privacy.
+Random access performs poorly on both rotational disks and SSDs (often increasing wear significantly, and interfering with wear-leveling mechanisms).

-But, although existing write-only ORAMs achieve significantly better theoretical performance than traditional ORAMs, these gains do not materialize when deployed on real systems.
-This happens primarily due to the random data placement strategies used to break correlations between logical and physical namespaces -- thus ensuring write ``unlinkability'', a required property.
-Random access performs poorly on both rotational disks and SSDs, often increasing wear significantly, and interfering with wear-leveling mechanisms.
+In this work, we introduce {\sys}, a new locality-preserving write-only ORAM that preserves write access privacy without requiring random data access.
+Data blocks close to each other in the logical domain land in close proximity on the physical media.
+Importantly, {\sys} maintains this data locality property over time, significantly increasing read throughput.

-In this work, we show how to achieve write ``unlinkability'' without random data access. {\sys} is a new locality-preserving write-only ORAM.
-Data blocks close to each other in the logical domain land also in close proximity on disk.
-A full-fledged Linux kernel-level implementation of {\sys} is 100x faster than the state-of-the-art for standard workloads.
+A full Linux kernel-level implementation of {\sys} is 100x faster than non locality-preserving solutions for standard workloads and is 60-100\% faster than the state-of-the-art for typical file system workloads. }